fernandoocampo/filtering-matches/README.md

 ## What is this repository for? ##

+* Implementation for business case [Filtering Matches](https://github.com/affinitas/coding_exercises_options/blob/master/filtering_matches/README.md)
-* Contains source code that implements a user finder service.
+* Contains source code that implements a user finder service and a user matches UI.
-* This implementation is just a back end using java and spring-boot technology.
+* /src Java code implementation is just a back end using java and spring-boot technology.
+* /ui Angular code implementation is the User Interface to search users using a set of filters.

 ## Using service ##